emscape2/CE-Character_Creator/README.md

 - Xpreview icons for all perks (for in the perk selection screen)
 - Janissary still has "Martial Artist" as name
 - Improve the art
+- Janissary needs only 1 capacity and strong mind 1 when starting not 2

 Functions: